 In the ornithological world, a name is more than just a label; it's a key to a species' history, characteristics, and sometimes, its quirks in taxonomy.
 The Goffin's Cockatoo, also known as Goffin's Corella or the Tanimbar Corella, is a perfect example of this, with a nomenclature...
 Read more »

-The Tanimbar Corella, also known as the Goffin's Cockatoo, is a parrot endemic to the Tanimbar islands in Indonesia.
-The species has also been introduced to the Kai Islands in Indonesia, Puerto Rico and Singapore.
+The Tanimbar Corella, also known as the Goffin's Cockatoo, is a parrot species endemic to the Tanimbar Islands in Indonesia.
+This charming bird has also been introduced to the Kai Islands in Indonesia, as well as far-flung locales like Puerto Rico and Singapore.

 In a recent research study, it was discovered that cockatoos would exhibit self-control in order to receive a prized nut.
-Self-control was previously thought to be exclusively practiced by animals with larger ... more
+Self-control was previously thought to be exclusively practiced by animals with larger brains.
+Researchers...
+Read more »